great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_example_cases_for_an_expectation.md

 ### 5. Contribution (Optional)

-This guide will leave you with test coverage sufficient for [contribution](../contributing/how_to_contribute_a_new_expectation_to_great_expectations.md) back to Great Expecations at an Experimental level.
+This guide will leave you with test coverage sufficient for [contribution](../contributing/how_to_contribute_a_new_expectation_to_great_expectations.md) back to Great Expectations at an Experimental level.

 If you're interested in having your contribution accepted at a Beta level, these tests will need to pass for all supported backends (Pandas, Spark, & SQLAlchemy).

 For full acceptance into the Great Expectations codebase at a Production level, we require a more robust test suite.
-If you believe your Custom Expectation is otherwise ready for contrbution at a Production level, please submit a [Pull Request](https://github.com/great-expectations/great_expectations/pull-requests), and we will work with you to ensure adequate testing.
+If you believe your Custom Expectation is otherwise ready for contribution at a Production level, please submit a [Pull Request](https://github.com/great-expectations/great_expectations/pull-requests), and we will work with you to ensure adequate testing.

 :::note
 For more information on our code standards and contribution, see our guide on [Levels of Maturity](../../../contributing/contributing_maturity.md#contributing-expectations) for Expectations.